Oh Great Exu, Keeper of the Gate!

 So before one asks anything of another Orisha or attempts to communicate with them, one asks permission from Elegua, which is symbolic of getting into the proper Elegua mindset.
 This allows us to understand what we are being told.

-Think about it: whenever a person in authority spreads a stupid idea, it is usually because they have forgotten that they are subject to nature, and this blinds them to any true messages from it or from God who created all nature.
+Think about it: whenever a person in authority spreads a harmful idea, it is usually because they have forgotten that they are subject to nature, and this blinds them to any true messages from it or from God who created all nature.
 They come to believe that they are not subject to natural law, and then that they can hide from God.
 It is more than a slippery slope.
 It’s a cliff.

 The force of Death itself however, is called Iku in Africa.
-It doesn’t have a persona as much as a presence, though it is recognized as a being.
+It doesn’t have a persona as much as a presence, though she is recognized as a being.
 So Death is related to by humans through Esu as the gatekeeper of Death.